 - The hardware must be able to fully support the system image you are restoring to it

 - Bare Metal Restore to EFI Linux agents is not supported.
 See the Installing the Datto Linux Agent article for more information.

 - If you update a protected machine to Mac OS X to version 10.12.5 from an earlier version, you may need to force a new full backup of the agent for continued compatibility with the Bare Metal Restore process.

-- Due to the wide range of touchpad drivers, custom drivers, and hardware configurations, support for Bare Metal Restores on laptops and all-in-one workstations is 'best-effort' only.
+Because of this, and due to the wide range of touchpad drivers, custom drivers, and hardware configurations available for both laptops and all-in-one workstations, restoration support for these platforms is 'best-effort' only.